anthonyprograms/GitDiscover/README.md

 Discover open source projects that anyone of any level can contribute to

 ### To-Do:
-1. Filter search
+1. GitHub API
-2. GitHub API
+2. Comments
-3. Comments
+3. Posted _ days ago
-4. Update Button
+4. Fix filters